lisa-lumos/Snowflake/06-data-loading.md

 You can create external stages/tables on software and devices, on premises or in a private cloud, that is highly compliant with Amazon S3 API (Amazon S3-compatible Storage).

+Note:
+- metadata for pipe and manual bulk load lives in different places, if pipe already loaded the files, and you run copy into command manually on these files, you will get duplicated records in the table.

 ## Feature Summary
 For files to load to SF, the default encoding character set is UTF-8.